Prosecutor: Man who killed 6 in Texas deserves death penalty

-HOUSTON (AP) - A man convicted of capital murder in an attack in which he fatally shot six members of his ex-wife’s family in Texas should be sentenced to death, a prosecutor told jurors Friday.
+HOUSTON (AP) - A man convicted of capital murder in an attack in which he fatally shot six members of his ex-wife’s family in Texas lied when he claimed he was mentally ill and should be sentenced to death, a prosecutor told jurors Friday.

-Prosecutor Samantha Knecht said Friday during closing arguments in the punishment phase of Ronald Lee Haskell’s capital murder trial that “this is the moment for justice” for his victims.
+Prosecutor Samantha Knecht said during closing arguments in the punishment phase of Ronald Lee Haskell’s trial that “this is the moment for justice” for his victims.

 As she talked to jurors, Knecht placed bullet casings for each of the six victims in front of the jury and more than 20 bullets for other family members that Knecht said Haskell also wanted to kill.

-The same jury convicted Haskell of capital murder on Sept.
+The same jury convicted Haskell on Sept.
 26 in the deaths of Stephen and Katie Stay at their suburban Houston home, rejecting his attorneys’ efforts to have him found not guilty by reason of insanity.

 Haskell also killed four of the couple’s children in the 2014 attack, and he shot a fifth child, 15-year-old Cassidy Stay, but she survived by playing dead.